Acne - the best supplements

 6. Omega-3

 In the Western diet, omega-6 fatty acids predominate over omega-3 fatty acids.
 The difference between these fatty acids is that the omega-6 fatty acids are inflammatory, and the omega-3 fatty acids are anti-inflammatory.
-Omega-3 fatty acids can be found in fatty fish such as salmon, sardines or mackerel, but they are also found in vegetable sources, such as chia seeds and flax seeds.
+Omega-3 fatty acids can be found in fatty fish such as salmon, sardines or mackerel, but they are also found in vegetable sources, for example chia seeds and flax seeds.
 There are studies where they have seen a connection between a lower intake of fatty fish and a higher incidence of acne.
 Trans fats and saturated fats have also been linked to an increase in acne.
 At the same time, it has also been seen that dietary supplements with omega-3 fatty acids reduce inflammatory damage to the skin, which means that people with acne could be helped by such a dietary supplement.

 7. Silicon